 - Oriole de Bullock, Oriole à ailes blanches (French)

 - Bolsero calandria (Spanish)

-- The Bullock's Oriole's nest is not always placed in territory where the male advertises.
+- Bullock's Oriole pairs may nest outside the territory where the male advertises.

-- The oldest recorded Bullock's Oriole was a male, and at least 8 years, 11 months old, when it was recaptured and rereleased during banding operations in Colorado.
+- The oldest recorded Bullock's Oriole was a male, and at least 8 years, 11 months old, when he was recaptured and rereleased during banding operations in Colorado in May, 2007.